 After registration a company which employs one or more persons must register for social security with the Belize Social Security Board.
 The application must be made within 7 days of employing an employee.

 There are a number of restrictions on the activities of business companies.
 The IBC act prohibits an IBC from:

-A company that wilfully contravenes the above requirements is liable to a penalty of $500 for each day or part of it during which the contravention continues, and a director who knowingly permits the contravention is liable to a like penalty.
+A company that willfully contravenes the above requirements is liable to a penalty of USD 500 for each day or part of it during which the contravention continues, and a director who knowingly permits the contravention is liable to a like penalty.

 Every Belize company must maintain a registered office address in Belize.
 The Registrar will receive notice of the situation and any change of the registered office.
 Failure to comply with this requirement will subject the company to a fine not exceeding twenty-five dollars per day for each day of non-compliant business.

-The following information and documents shall be kept at the registered address: register of shareholders and directors, minutes, resolutions, including resolutions consented by directors, shareholders and officers, memorandum and articles of association, and common seal imprint.
+The following information and documents shall be kept at the registered address: Register of shareholders and directors, Register of UBO, minutes, resolutions, including resolutions consented by directors, shareholders and officers, Memorandum and Articles of association, and common seal imprint.
 According to the latest changes in the Belizean law, it is also required to keep accounting records at the registered office or a resolution on another place within or outside Belize.

 From the date of incorporation mentioned in the certificate of incorporation the body corporate known by the name in the memorandum shall have a common seal, its imprint should be kept at the registered office.
 Failure to comply with this requirement will subject the company to a fine not exceeding twenty-five dollars per day for each day of non-compliant business.